Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Evaluation metrics

 Unlike typical neural networks, which are normally trained only on data, prior knowledge about the physical system is integrated into PINNs.
 This prior knowledge of the physical system, often in governing physical laws such as Newtonian mechanics or energy conservation, is imposed during training.
 Given that the system modeled from the generated videos is known from the provided prompt, the training process incorporates these laws into the loss function.
 The total loss for a PINN is defined as:

 where $L_\text{data}$ ensures that the network's output can match the observed data.
 At the same time, $L_{\text{physics}}$ is penalizing deviations from the governing physical equation and $\lambda$ is a hyperparameter balancing the contribution of the each loss component.
-For our own experimentation $\lambda$ has a value of 1.
-In this way, PINNs can bring both data and physical laws together during training while being consistent with the underline physical system.
+In this way, PINNs can bring both data and physical laws together during training while being consistent with the underlying physical system.
 For a trajectory $T$, the data loss is defined as

 , where $\hat{T}_i$ is the trajectory predicted by the network at the $i$-th timestep and $T_i$ is the corresponding ground truth trajectory at the same timestep.
 On the other hand, the physics loss is derived separately for each experiment, given the nature of the system's dynamics.
 The motion of a free-falling object follows: